Frequently Asked Questions

 - Session 3 – 10 Aug – 4 Dec (17 weeks)

-In summary, a short film, several pitches in emerging tech, and a realtime project.
+In summary, the development of a short film, group pitches in emerging technology, and the production of an animation and a real-time project.

 Studio 1 – A short film